flutter/flutter/specs/style.md

 When an Element is to be removed from its parent, regardless of the above, the node's renderNode attribute should be nulled out.

+When a RenderNode is added with isNew=true, call its parent RenderNode's LayoutManager's childAdded() callback.
+When a a RenderNode has its isGhost property set to true, then call it's parent RenderNode's LayoutManager's childRemoved() callback.

 ```javascript